TrueWinter/SnowMail/README.md

 The SnowMail dashboard allows you to easily create contact forms which can be added to websites with a few lines of code.

+**Important:** When creating your form, create a button with the `type` set to `submit`.
+Without this, users won't be able to submit the form unless you write additional code.

 ### React

 *Minimum React version: v18.2.0*